Suburbicarian Diocese of Albano

-Under current arrangements it has both a titular bishop and a diocesan bishop.
+Since 1966, it has both a titular bishop and a diocesan bishop.

 Early history

-The city of Albano, located at the fifteenth milestone from Rome on the Via Appia Antiqua, and two miles from the ancient Alba Longa.
-A villa of Pompey the Great and a villa of the Emperor Domitian were located in the area. had an amphitheater by the second half of the first century A.D.
+The city of Albano is located at the fifteenth milestone from Rome on the Via Appia Antiqua, and two miles from the ancient Alba Longa.
+A villa of Pompey the Great and a villa of the Emperor Domitian were located in the area.
+It had an amphitheater by the second half of the first century A.D.
 In 197, the Emperor Septimius Severus created the Legio II Parthica, whose headquarters was at the Castra Albana, until they were disbanded by the Emperor Constantine (306–337).

 According to the Liber Pontificalis the Emperor Constantine I provided the city with a new basilica, that of Saint John the Baptist: